rwalk/insight_coding_challenge/README.md

 Insight Data Engineering - Coding Challenge [Solution]
 ===========================================================

+# Solution description

+## Counting words for tweets
+Using a key-value dictionary, it is straightforward to implement an $\mathcal{O}(1)$ time complexity word counter.
+When a new tweet arrives, we take each word and check if it is present in the dictionary.
+If it's not found, we add the word as new key in the dictionary and set the value to 1.
+If the word is already in the dictionary, we increment its value by 1.
+Since dictionaries provide average amortized constant-time lookup and insert, this solution is $\mathcal{O}(1)$ in time.
+In terms of space complexity, the dictionary size will be proportional to the vocabulary of all the tweets recieved so far.

+## Tweet rolling median words per tweet
-In the most general setting, computing the median is difficult to scale.
-One approach would be to maintain the data in sorted order and track the middle element.
-Since each insert into the sorted list would require binary search, such an approach would cost O(log N) where N is the number data points.
-Clearly, this won't scale.
+In general, computation of a median does not scale well.
+One approach is to maintain the data in sorted order and track the middle element.
+Since each insert into the sorted list requires a binary search, such an approach has an average $\mathcal{O}(\mathcal{log} N)$ complexity where N is the number data points seen so far.
+For very large $N$, such an approach is impractical, particularly if we need to report medians in real time.

-In this problem, however, we can take advantage of the fact that a tweet can have at most 140 characters.
+In this problem, however, a simple and scalable solution is possible once we recognize that tweets are limited to 140 characters.
 In particular, using all printable non-whitespace ASCII characters, the tweet with the highest possible unique wordcount is:

     a b c d e f g h i j k l m n o p q r s t u v w x y z 0 1 2 3 4 5 6 7 8 9 ! " # $ % & \' ( ) * + , - . / : ; < = > ? @ [ \\ ] ^ _ ` { | } ~

 This tweet has length 135 and contains 68 unique words (per the rules of this challenge).
 If we have two more unique characters, we can construct a valid tweet of length 139, with 70 unique words.
-So 70 is the largest possible unique word count for a tweet.
-This fact can allow us to compute the running median in constant time.
+Thus, we can assume that the unique word count for any tweet is always an integer in the range $0$ to $70$ inclusive.
+This fact is sufficient to obtain an $\mathcal{O}(1)$ solution in space and time.

 Here is the approach: